The Voronoi conjecture for parallelohedra with simply connected $\delta$-surface: Abstract

 \section{Abstract}

-We show that Voronoi conjecture on parallelohedra is true for a new class of polytopes.
-Namely we show that if the surface of a parallelohedron remains simply connected after removing closed non-primitive faces of codimension 2 then for this polytope exists an affine transformation into Dirichlet-Voronoi domain of some lattice.
-Also we give more powerful condition using certain cycles on the surface of a parallelohedron with deleted faces.
+We show that the Voronoi conjecture is true for parallelohedra with simply connected $\delta$-surface.
+Namely, we show that if the boundary of parallelohedron $P$ remains simply connected after removing closed non-primitive faces of codimension 2, then $P$ is affinely equivalent to a Dirichlet-Voronoi domain of some lattice.
+Also we construct the $\pi$-surface associated with a parallelohedron and give another condition in terms of homology group of the constructed surface.
+Every parallelohedron with simply connected $\delta$-surface also satisfies the condition on homology group of the $\pi$-surface.